 The WordPress plugin I use for this purpose is WordPress Related Posts by Sovrn.

 However, if you’re not a native speaker or if grammar is not really your forte, I wouldn’t probably rely uniquely on software as it may have too many limitations in understanding the context and applying the right grammar and syntax rules.
 So, in this case, I would instead get “a pair of human eyes” to proofread your posts.
 You can find professional proof-readers on Fiverr with their rates starting as low as 5 dollars.

 Design & Images

-To create featured images, thumbnails, and pins for our blog posts, I use Unsplash, Pixabay, and Pexels to download high-quality public domain photos, illustrations and vector graphics for FREE and I then use Canva and Visme to edit them to create unique and branded images and graphics.
+To create featured images, thumbnails, and pins for blog posts, most new bloggers use Unsplash, Pixabay, and Pexels to download public domain photos, illustrations and vector graphics for FREE and then use Canva and Visme to edit them to create unique and branded images and graphics.

-I have actually upgraded to Canva for work in order to use transparent backgrounds, resize images with just one click, and have access to thousands of additional free images, but otherwise, pretty much everything you need can be done with the free version.
+We use Photoshop and Canva for work in order to use transparent backgrounds, resize images with just one click, and have access to thousands of additional free images.

 The best place to find premium fonts, themes, graphics, photos, templates, add-ons, 3D assets, and more are TheHungryJPEG and Creative Market.
 Once you sign up for free, they regularly send you FREE goodies.

 There are lots of free options for free share bars.
 I find Shareaholic is a good option even though it might slow your website a bit.
 Another popular option amongst blogger is SumoMe.
 I have tried it but didn’t like it much.
 It slows your site and you can’t get rid of the SumoMe branding.